citusdata/citus_docs/performance/performance_tuning.rst

 using text encoding.
 Binary encoding significantly reduces bandwidth for types that have a compact binary representation, such as ``hll``, ``tdigest``, ``timestamp`` and ``double precision``.

+For Postgres 14 and higher, the default for this setting is already ``true``.
+So explicitly enabling it for those Postgres versions has no effect.

 Adaptive Executor
 -----------------